SUTL Cazenove Sustainable Balanced Fund (Schroders)

 ESG integration strategy

-Find funds that factor in 'environmental, social and governance' issues as part of their investment decision making process.
+Find fund / asset managers that factor in 'environmental, social and governance' issues as part of their investment decision making process.
 A focus on 'ESG' typically means a fund is carrying out additional research to help reduce ESG related risks.
 It does not necessarily mean a focus on sustainability.
 Strategies vary.
 See fund literature.
 Impact Methodologies

 Aims to generate positive impacts (or 'outcomes')